ceph/ceph/doc/cephadm/adoption.rst

       systemctl stop ceph-rgw.target
       rm -rf /var/lib/ceph/radosgw/ceph-*

-   To learn more about adopting single-site systems without a realm, see :ref:`rgw-multisite-migrate-from-single-site`.

 #.
 Check the output of the command ``ceph health detail`` for cephadm warnings
    about stray cluster daemons or hosts that are not yet managed by cephadm.